Surface heating steers planetary-scale ocean circulation

-Considerable progress has been made to elucidate the impact of surface wind stress on ocean gyres \citep{Sverdrup1947, Stommel1948, Munk1950, Rhines1982, Luyten1983, Pedlosky1986}. \citet{Munk1950} proposed the Sverdrup relation by constructing a relationship between the curl of the wind stress and the depth-integrated meridional geostrophic transport, valid in the ocean interior away from coastlines,
+Considerable progress has been made to elucidate the impact of surface wind stress on ocean gyres \citep{Sverdrup1947, Stommel1948, Munk1950, Rhines1982, Luyten1983, Pedlosky1986}. \citet{Sverdrup1947} proposed what became a namesake relationship that links the curl of the wind stress and the depth-integrated meridional geostrophic transport, valid in the ocean interior away from coastlines,

 where $V = \rho_0 \int \upsilon \,\mathrm{d}z$ is the time-mean depth-integrated meridional mass transport with $\rho_0$ the ocean's reference density, $\hat{\boldsymbol{z}}$ is the unit vector in the vertical, $\boldsymbol{\tau} = \tau_x \, \hat{\boldsymbol{x}} + \tau_y \, \hat{\boldsymbol{y}}$ the time-mean horizontal wind stress at the ocean's surface, and $\beta = \partial f / \partial y$ is the meridional gradient of the Coriolis frequency $f$.
 The return flow occurs as an intense inertial western boundary flow (see, e.g., \cite{Hughes2001}).
 The Sverdrup relation~\eqref{eq:Sverdrup} describes the dependence of the horizontal structure of barotropic gyres on the wind stress curl, and to date, remains the corner-stone theory of wind-driven gyres.